flightaware/libpg2sdr/README.naming.md

 function naming rule below) as the internal headers won't be included in third-party code.

-## Naming non-static functions
+## Naming non-static functions and global variables

-Every non-static function should start with `lpcsdr_`.
-This includes both internal and external functions.
+Every non-static function, and every non-static global variable, should start with `lpcsdr_`.
+This includes both internal and external functions/globals.

-These functions will be visible as public symbols in the compiled library, so we need to make sure that they cannot clash with whatever function names third-party code uses.
+These symbols will be visible as public symbols in the compiled library, so we need to make sure that they cannot clash with whatever names third-party code uses.

 For internal functions that are non-static, maybe we should follow a convention like starting them with `lpcsdr__` (note two underscores) to distinguish them